Google (XML) Sitemap Generator Plugin Help

 Google Webmaster Tools reports "Sitemap is in HTML format"

 That happens from time to time and is an issue in Google Webmaster Tools.
-Try to resubmit your sitemap and wait, normally it goes away after some time.
+Try to resubmit your sitemap and wait.

 Google Webmaster Tools reports "404 Not found" for the sitemap